ton2o6/fruit-stand/README.md

 ---

-Instructions to install and run the app locally, apply step 1 - 4.
+To install and run the app locally, apply step 1 - 4.
 To test the app, apply step 5.

 **`1. git clone https://github.com/ton2o6/fruit-stand.git`**